Sidd1609/GSOC/Weekly_Logs/Week_2.md

 - In continuation to previous week, this week I worked on creating an analysis sheet for jotting down individual precision metrics for trained model weights.
 Most model repos had various versions of the model.
 Hence, I worked on evaluation of all variations to accumulate overall results that would help to finalize models that needed to be added to the model zoo library.
-- I worked on testing versions of Nanodet, YoloX,
+- I worked on testing versions of Nanodet.

 <b>WEEK2 TASKS</b>